 The safest of these poses is Reclining Hand-To-Big Toe pose, which I recommend you practice with a strap if you have tight hamstrings.
 In Standing Forward Bend and Triangle, blocks will allow you to straighten your legs if you can’t reach the mat.
-And in Downward Dog, you can bend your knees as much as you need to or come up to your tiptoes if you’re working towards keeping your legs straight.
-(I have not included seated Forward Bends as they can put significant pressure on the lower back if you have tight hips.)
+And in Downward Dog, you can bend your knees as much as you need to or come up onto your tiptoes if you’re working towards straightening your legs.
+(I have not included seated forward bends as they can put significant pressure on the lower back if you have tight hips.)

-You’ll find detailed tutorials for each of the poses in the Pose Library or by clicking on the links above and you can find out more about improving hamstring flexibility in this article.
+You’ll find detailed tutorials for each of these poses in the Pose Library or by clicking on the links above and you can find out more about improving hamstring flexibility in this article.

 5 HAMSTRING STRETCH CUES